Cougar men capture win over Trinidad State

-The Western Nebraska Community College men’s basketball team put Friday night’s loss to Otero Junior College behind them and came out, playing tough from start to finish in capturing a 77-64 South Sub-Region win over Trinidad State College Saturday afternoon at Cougar Palace.
+The Western Nebraska Community College men’s basketball team came out, playing tough from start to finish in capturing a 77-64 South Sub-Region win over Trinidad State College Saturday, Jan.
+29 at Cougar Palace.

 Chancelor Johnson, who buried four second-half 3-pointers, said it was a good win for the team.